 Source: Antike Kunst

 A Roman marble head of Tiberius in a private collection in the 1960's that is said to have been found in North Africa (perhaps Algeria?) sounds similar to the history of the Cleveland Museum head.
-The Magdalene Tiberius and the Cleveland Drusus are also similar in size, measuring 32.5 cm and 35 cm respectively.
+The Magdalene Tiberius and the Cleveland Drusus also are similar in size, measuring 32.5 cm and 35 cm respectively.
 Moreover, both heads were acquired by sale in 2004, and they look to be, at least photographically, of similar quality and appearance.

 Pollini tackles the question of provenance of the Magdalene Tiberius by assessing style and laboratory analysis.
 He writes: